Skip to main content

 Every house will have an address; #32, Madras Road, Ulsoor, Bangalore was the address when Raghavachari bought the house from Kistnaiah in 1877.
 Just as the house went through several modifications over time, the address underwent changes on a couple of occasions.
 When I write about modifications in my forthcoming blogs, I will mention the address changes.

 Our ancestral home was already seventy-three years old when I was born.
 Most of the information that I have gathered about my ancestral home is from my paternal grandmother Kaveriammal, who moved into this house sometime during 1901 from Nellore after her marriage to M A Srinivasachar – the eldest son and second child of Raghavachari.
 Over the years, I learnt more about my paternal forefathers and the house from Prof. M Narayana Iyengar—Kaveriammal’s brother, who was a Professor of Mathematics—since he was also the son-in-law of Kanakammal (Atthanga paati), who was the first new-born (1877) in my ancestral home.
-While buying the house, Raghavachari got some valuables along with it – A unique Tanjore painting of Lord Srinivasa , a replica of
+While buying the house, Raghavachari got some valuables along with it – A unique Tanjore painting of Lord Srinivasa .

-which is supposed to be in the Srirangam Ranganatha Temple and the Melkote Cheluvanarayanaswamy Temple and nowhere else; a painting of the ‘English Durbar’ that was exclusively held for British officers during Dasara at Mysore, which is a replica of the painting on display at the Victoria and Albert Museum, London, with the only other copy at Jaganmohan Palace, Mysore (many have visited our ancestral home just to have look at these two paintings!) and another Tanjore painting, that of a popular motif – Baby Krishna.
+a replica of which is supposed to be in the Srirangam Ranganatha Temple and the Melkote Cheluvanarayanaswamy Temple and nowhere else; a painting of the ‘English Durbar’ that was exclusively held for British officers during Dasara at Mysore, which is a replica of the painting on display at the Victoria and Albert Museum, London, with the only other copy at Jaganmohan Palace, Mysore (many have visited our ancestral home just to have look at these two paintings!) and another Tanjore painting, that of a popular motif – Baby Krishna.

 During the nineteenth century many houses did not have any gate or door in the front and our ancestral home was no exception.
 The main door was some sixteen feet inside.
 There were two tinnais (pyols or raised platforms) in the front veranda.
 In addition to being used by the family members of the house— mostly the menfolk sat on the tinnai to engage in casual banter—strangers too could take rest there without entering the house.
 Sometimes, their needs —like water or food—would be taken care of by the members of the household.
 This is just an illustration of the hospitality of the people in the bygone days.